deutschebank/fluxnova-docs-manual/content/get-started/archive/spring/project-setup.md

 We will start by setting up a Spring web application as an Apache Maven Project inside Eclipse.
 This consists of four steps:

 1. Create a new Maven Project in Eclipse
-2. Add the Flowave & Spring framework dependencies
+2. Add the Fluxnova & Spring framework dependencies
 3. Add the web.xml file for bootstrapping the Spring container
 4. Add a Spring Java configuration to set up the application context